A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Discontinuous Galerkin-finite difference hybrid method

 First consider an element using DG.
 We start by computing the local contributions to the time derivative, the fluxes, source terms, non-conservative terms, and flux divergence.
-We store $\partial_t u$, compute local contributions to the boundary correction $G$, and then send our contributions to the boundary correction as well as the ghost cells of the primitive variables used for FD reconstruction to neighboring elements.
+We store $\partial_t u$, compute local contributions to the boundary correction $G$, and then send our contributions to the boundary correction as well as the ghost cells of the primitive variables used for FD reconstruction to neighboring elements, as well as the interface mesh used to inform the neighbor that we are using DG.
 By sending both the inputs to the boundary correction and the data for FD reconstruction, we reduce the number of times communication is necessary.
 This is important since generally it is the number of times data is communicated not the amount of data communicated that causes a bottleneck.
 Once all contributions to the Riemann problem are received from neighboring elements, we compute the boundary correction and compute the candidate solution $u^{\star}(t^{n+1})$.
 We then apply the troubled-cell indicator described in $\S$\ref{sec:dgscl TCI} below.
-If the cell is marked as troubled we undo the last time/sub step and retake the time step using the FD method.
+If the cell is marked as troubled we undo the last timestep/substep and retake the timestep/substep using the FD method\footnote{Note that only the most recent substep is retaken if a substep time integrator is being used.}.
 FD reconstruction is performed, but the projected boundary correction from the DG solve is used to ensure conservation between neighboring elements using FD.
-If the cell was not marked as troubled, we accept the candidate solution as being valid and take the next time/sub step.
+If the cell was not marked as troubled, we accept the candidate solution as being valid and take the next timestep/substep.